danielatrivella/NP3_MS_Workflow/README.md

 ### Step 1: Construction of a Metadata Table

 The metadata table must be a CSV file with columns separated by comma ',' and with the dot '.' as decimal point character.
 It can be created and edited in EXCEL, LibreOffice CALC or any other spreadsheet program, but must be saved in CSV (UTF-8) format.
 If any text name in the metadata file contains special characters, the file must be saved with the parameter to quote text cells set to TRUE.
-After the metadata file was finished it is recommended to open it with a simple text viewer, e.g., notepad, to make sure that the column separator character and the decimal point character were properly set.
+After the metadata file was finished, it is recommended to open it with a simple text viewer, e.g., notepad, to make sure that the column separator character and the decimal point character were properly set.

 A metadata template file is available in the NP³ MS workflow repository, named 'METADATA_TEMPLATE.csv'.